anlutro/blog/posts/python-docker-multi-stage-builds.md

 Copying the virtual environment is by far the easiest approach to this problem.
 Python purists will say that virtual environments shouldn't be copied, but when the underlying system is the same and the path is the same, it makes literally no difference (plus virtual environments are a dirty hack to begin with, one more dirty hack doesn't make a difference).

-There are alternate approaches such as downloading pypi packages or building dependencies as wheels and then copy those over, but it's more complicated and doesn't really have any benefits.
+There are a few alternate approaches, the most relevant of which is to build a wheel cache of your dependencies and mount that in as a volume.
+The problem with this is that Docker doesn't let you mount volumes in the build stage, so you have to make complex shell scripts and multiple Dockerfiles to make it work, and the only major advantage is that you don't always have to re-compile wheels (which should be on pypi anyway, and my dependencies don't change that often).

-In our example, we install both project dependencies *and* the project itself into the virtualenv.
+Another thing of note: In our example, we install both project dependencies *and* the project itself into the virtualenv.
 This means we don't even need the project root directory in the production image, which is also nice (no risk of leaking example configuration files, git history etc.).

 To build the image and run our project, assuming it's a webserver listening on port 5000, these commands should let you visit http://localhost:5000 in your browser: